Authors for Direct Instruction and Intensive Intervention

 Bernadette Kelly is an expert in mathematics.
 She co-authored Levels C and F of Connecting Math Concepts: Comprehensive Edition and Levels E, F, and the Bridge level for the 2003 edition.
 She was a co-author on the 1994 revision of Connecting Math Concepts.
 She also co-authored Essentials for Algebra, which SRA published in 2008.
 Bernadette has been a teacher-trainer, presenter, and consultant working with school districts in several states to provide in-service training and classroom coaching with at-risk populations.
 She has lived and worked in the U.S., the U.K., and South Africa.

+Jean Osborn, a well-respected educator and textbook author, passed away on June 20, 2021.
 Jean Osborn was the director of the Center for the Study of Reading at the University of Illinois.
 Known for research based on classroom observations and analysis of reading materials, she has served as a consultant to the states of California and Texas regarding textbook adoption and the National Commission on Reading for Becoming a Nation of Readers.
 She is a frequent speaker at conferences sponsored by publishers of educational materials, the Department of Education, and the International Reading Association.
+Jean was also appointed to the advisory board for the National Institute for Literacy.

 Steve Osborn’s exceptionally strong writing skills, as well as his specialization in children’s literature and educational materials, complements the skills of other contributing authors.
 He holds degrees in English literature and fine arts from Sonoma State University and the Art Institute of Chicago.